siloist/siloist.github.io/archive/english/books/Silo's Message.md

 Try to see its light within your eyes, and do not stop it from acting by itself… Feel the Force and its inner light.
 Let it manifest freely…
-Assistant: With this Force that we have received, let us concentrate our minds on the fulfillment of what we truly need...
+**Assistant**: With this Force that we have received, let us concentrate our minds on the fulfillment of what we truly need...
-The Assistant invites everyone to stand and carry out the Asking.
-After allowing some time to pass.
+_The Assistant invites everyone to stand and carry out the Asking.
+After allowing some time to pass._
-Officiant: Peace, Force, and Joy!
+**Officiant**: Peace, Force, and Joy!
-Participants: For you also, Peace, Force, and Joy!
+**Participants**: For you also, Peace, Force, and Joy!

 ## LAYING ON OF HANDS